KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

    Selection file popup

-In this context, if you upload a zip file, you are able to choose if you want to mantein the file zipped:
+In case of a zipped file want to be uploaded, it is possible to keep the file zipped.

 .. figure:: media/resource_mng_5_ter.png

    Uploaded zipped file

-or if you want unzip it throught the selection of 'Extract Files' option in the popup:
+It is also possible to unzip the file to upload selecting the *Extract Files*.
+See figure below.

 .. figure:: media/resource_mng_5_quat.png